 If you want to save some money, there’s an easy way to get 2 for the price of 1 discounts on London tourist attraction entrance fees.

 2 for 1 vouchers with a Travelcard or train ticket

 UK train companies run a promotion called ‘Days Out’.
 This is a 2 for the price of 1 admission deal for attractions in London and the UK.

-There are three ways to get tickets to qualify for the 2 for 1 deal:
+There are three ways to get tickets to qualify for the 2 for 1 deal in London:

 The Travelcard is a transport pass giving you unlimited travel on the underground, overground, trains, DLR and buses in London.

 To qualify for the 2 for 1 deals, you need to buy a ‘paper’ Travelcard from a train station in London.

 Travelcards from underground station ticket machines, TfL Visitor Centres or Travelcards loaded onto Oyster cards are not valid for the 2 for 1 offer.
 The ticket must have the National Rail logo on it to qualify.

 2.Buy a train ticket to London

 If you travel to London by train (including from Luton, Stansted and Gatwick airport), your ticket will be valid as long as it has a National Rail logo.
 You need to buy a return ticket.

 3.Buy a train ticket in London

 If you live in London or travel to London by coach or car and don’t want to buy a Travelcard, you can buy a cheap single train ticket.
-You don’t need to use it for travel but you must have valid train ticket for each day you use a 2 for 1 voucher.
+You don’t need to use it for travel but you need a valid train ticket for each day you use a 2 for 1 voucher.